riversyang/OIPs/README.md

 # OIPs

-Like OIPs for Ethereum, OIPs stands for Olympus Labs improvement proposals.
+Like EIPs for Ethereum, OIPs stands for Olympus Labs improvement proposals.
 It includes core protocol specifications, client APIs, and contract standards.

 # OIP status terms